As the decade of the 1930s began, the firm of architect Wyatt Hedrick surely was packin’ the hottest drafting pencil in the West.

 Sure enough: The city directory of 1930 shows no Lancaster Avenue, but the city directory of 1931 does.

-The terminal had “women’s” and “colored” waiting rooms.
+The new terminal had a “women’s waiting room” and “colored waiting room” (see below).
 (From Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 Some views of the Texas & Pacific passenger terminal: